Louis George Gregory: Succeeding years of service

 The Washington Baháʼí community struggled to conduct only integrated meetings and establish integrated institutions in Spring 1916.
 That summer they received ʻAbdu'l-Bahá's earliest Tablets of the Divine Plan.
 Joseph Hannen, with whom Gregory worked on a committee, received the Tablet for the South.
 Republicans had earlier established integrated facilities in the capital for the federal government, but the election of Woodrow Wilson had resulted in his directing segregation in numerous facilities, to satisfy Southerners in his cabinet.

 By December Gregory had traveled among 14 of the 16 southern states named, speaking mostly to student audiences, which were overwhelmingly segregated by law.
 He began a second round in 1917.
 The NAACP was founding chapters in South Carolina starting in 1918.
 But since 1915, there had been a revival of the KKK, and there was other social unrest associated with tensions over the Great War in Europe, which the US entered in 1917.
 Gregory knew many of the initial organizers of the NAACP.

 In 1919, the remaining letters of the ʻAbdu'l-Bahá arrived.
 He used the example of St. Gregory the Illuminator as a model of effort to spread the religion.
 Hannen and Gregory were subsequently elected to a committee focused on the American South and Gregory focused on two approaches - presenting the religion's teachings on race issue to social leaders as well as to the general public - and initiated his next more extensive trip from 1919 to 1921 often with Roy Williams, an African-American Baháʼí from New York City.
 During 1920 a pilgrim returned from seeing ʻAbdu'l-Bahá with a focus on initiating conferences on race issues called "Race Amity Conferences" and Gregory consulted by letter on how to begin.
-The first one was held May 1921 in Washington DC.
+The first one was held May 1921 in Washington, D.C.

 Gregory met Josiah Morse of the University of South Carolina.
 Starting in the 1930s, several Baháʼís speakers began to appear at university-based events.
 Gregory developed a friendship with Samuel Chiles Mitchell, president of the University of South Carolina (1909–1913), and shared that ʻAbdu'l-Bahá's views he heard at the Lake Mohonk Conference on International Arbitration affected him in his interracial work into the 1930s.

 Gregory also faced increasing opposition.
 In January 1921 he spoke in Columbia, SC, where some African-American ministers warned against his message and religion.
 Others invited Gregory to speak to their congregations.
 One of the ministers who opposed him had assisted in getting the first declared Baháʼí in the state committed to an institution for the mentally insane.